 CareerSource Heartland Training Opportunities

-In partnership with our network of approved training providers, you may be eligible to receive funds toward completion of job training in an in-demand occupation that leads to a vocational certificate/diploma, or even an Associate or Bachelor degree.
+In partnership with our network of approved training providers, you may be eligible to receive funds toward completion of job training in an in-demand occupation that leads to a vocational/occupational skills certificate/diploma.
 In today’s job market, it is critical that you have the knowledge and skills necessary to meet the needs of employers to compete.
 CareerSource Heartland is here to help!
 Through the Workforce Innovation and Opportunity Act (WIOA), you may receive career guidance and possibly financial help with your training-related costs such as:

 - Tuition and fees